eshannaik/Airflow/README.md

 - Load - Load the data into a database
 - Monitor → Use ELK to track logs and system performance.

-Setup -
-- Download the following packages
-  - Tweepy -> access data from the Twitter API
-  - dotenv -> load config file ( stores your API keys )
-- For the config file
-  - Store it in a folder (Example - dags/config/.env)
-  - Store all the API keys
-  - API Keys can be got from the TwitterAPI website ( https://developer.x.com/en/portal/dashboard )

 This project is licensed under the MIT License